elixir-lang/elixir/lib/elixir/pages/getting-started/alias-require-and-import.md

 In the example above, the imported `List.duplicate/2` is only visible within that specific function. `duplicate/2` won't be available in any other function in that module (or any other module for that matter).

-Note that `import`s are generally discouraged in the language.
-When working on your own code, prefer `alias` to `import`.
+While `import`s can be a useful for frameworks and libraries to build abstractions, developers should generally prefer `alias` to `import` on their own codebases, as aliases make the origin of the function being invoked clearer.

 ## use